rukacz/Postolka/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+UI Preferences:
-UI Preferences: Tabs should look like proper tabs with clean border styling, not button-like components.
+- Tabs should look like proper tabs with clean border styling, not button-like components
+- Container editing controls should appear above the table when containers are selected, not inline
+- Notes should display in two lines format: "Carrier: note" and "Medlog: note"

 ## System Architecture